benjamindraper1996/CI_PP1_MyRigs/README.md

 11. As a returning user, I want to know who owns the company.
 12. As a returning user, I want to get directions to the offices.

+#### Company Owner
+13. As the company owner, I want users to find information about the products available from the company.
+14. As the company owner, I want users to get to know the website.
+15. As the company owner, I want the users to be able to contact us easily.